 At its peak, Tiptonville was called home to 128 people but with the nearby proximity to Watrous, its glory wouldn’t last.
 The post office closed in 1908.

-Somewhere along the line, the Tipton’s house was destroyed by fire but several largely unaltered buildings remain reflecting the adobe brick construction characteristic of the Territorial period.
+Somewhere along the line, Tipton’s house was destroyed by fire but several largely unaltered buildings remain reflecting the adobe brick construction characteristic of the Territorial period.
 These trail-era buildings are on private property but can be seen from an access road.
 The Tiptonville Cemetery still also exists in Watrous.
 Santa Fe Trail ruts cross the dirt access road South of NM 161.

 Santa Fe Trail (main page)